KritiShrestha/SVG/README.md

 Javascript, Node.js, Object oriented Programming

 ## Installation
 Clone this repository https://github.com/KritiShrestha/svg to your local machine.
 Open the project in your VS code and run node index.js in a command line.
+You can also see the logo by opening it in a live server.

 ## Usage
-This application is used by users to create a logo
+This application is used by users to create a logo depending upon their choice of characters, shapes and colors

 ## Contribution
 Kriti Shrestha